ShivamRavindraSingh/AutoClicker/README.md

 <img src="https://i.ibb.co/dtYMJrm/icon.png">

 # AutoClicker
 A full-fledged autoclicker at your dynamic cursor location.
-The maximum amounts of clicked can also be set (or left as infinite).
+The maximum amounts of clicked can also be set or left as infinite.

 Hotkeys work in the background for convenience.